Boroughs | Barking and Dagenham

 Dagenham Dock, RM9

-The former power station at Dagenham Dock has been purchased by the City of London and a planning application has been approved for the relocation of the City’s three wholesale markets — Billingsgate (Fish), Smithfield (Meat) and New Spitalfields (Fruit and vegetables).
+The former power station at Dagenham Dock has been bought by the City of London and a planning application has been approved for the relocation of the City’s three wholesale markets — Billingsgate (Fish), Smithfield (Meat) and New Spitalfields (Fruit and vegetables).
 This will unlock opportunities to transform the food sector in the Borough.
 Dagenham Dock has river and rail freight access and developable land for employment uses.
 Be First and the Council will be working with partners to unlock the area’s full potential.

 Thames Road and River Road, IG11